frankshearar/Home/NuGetizer-Core-Features.md

 ```

 If the project being built is a NETStandard 1.6 one, this file will end up in `/lib/netstandard1.6/es-ar/MyLibrary.xml`.
+If you later decide to retarget the project to NETStandard 2.0, no changes will be necessary to the `PackageFile`
+declaration above.

 ### Dependencies